-Mounted on the generator control panel (Figure 2) are the following features:
+Mounted on the generator control panel (Figure 1) are the following features:

-■ FUEL PRIMER
+FUEL PRIMER

-Before starting a cold engine you must press this switch to bring fuel from the tank to the carburetor.
+Before starting a cold engine (if it has not been started in more than two weeks), you must press this switch to bring fuel from the tank to the fuel carburetor.
 This rocker type switch springs back into its original position when you release it.